justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 Good engineers recognize this, and carefully consider the technical qualities of their dependencies .
 Is this good and secure code?
 Does it support platforms XYZ?
 Is it actively developed?
 But what is often overlooking is that software dependency is also a social relationship.
-Any of the following events in another person's life could make it hard to acquire your dependency and break the build of your project:
+At then end of the day you are trusting people.
+Consider what could happen if any of the following events occured to a project you rely on:
 - no longer paying for servers
 - leaving due to a health or family emergency
 - change in business priorities or budget.